 Your cancer doctors will always do everything to try and kill the cancer and reduce the possibility of it coming back again, but sometimes cancer can come back.
 This is known as a recurrence or relapse.
 This can happen for a number of reasons.

 Surgery aims to remove all the cancer from the body.
-Often you will have chemotherapy and / or radiotherapy to try and destroy any cancer cells than remain.
+Often you will have chemotherapy and / or radiotherapy to try and destroy any cancer cells that remain.

-But although the surgeons do their best to remove all of the cancer, sometimes there may be cancer cells left, which are not visible to the surgeon.
-These are called mircometastses.
+Although the surgeons do their best to remove all of the cancer, sometimes there may be cancer cells left, which are not visible to the surgeon.
+These are called micrometastses.
 These can cause the cancer to return.

 Our immune system will usually kill off the remainder of cancer cells or they may die naturally, but unfortunately this isn’t always the case.
 This means there’s a chance the cancer might re-grow and come back in the future.